What Is Balboa Avenue All About

-For daycares, Keydoh has fantastic facilities to keep little ones busy (magnetic climbing wall, mini sky trail), at Las Naciones you can watch your baby remotely at the rec park on the babycam from 0 – 6 years, and Born to Learn has great classes (aikido for tots), as well as behavioral and developmental therapists on site.
+For daycares, Keydoh has fantastic facilities to keep little ones busy (magnetic climbing wall, mini sky trail).
+At Las Naciones, you can watch your baby remotely at the rec park on the baby cam from 0 – 6 years.
+And Born to Learn has great classes (aikido for tots), as well as behavioral and developmental therapists on site.
 They also offer drop-in care.

-Nightlife, Entertainment and Culture-Vulturing in Casco Viejo
+Nightlife, Entertainment, and Culture-Vulturing in Casco Viejo

 Panama Brews is a hidden gem offering over 35 local craft beers on tap.
-Order a six shot sampler for $3 (make sure to try their brown ales), but you can’t go wrong, as they all go great with their ceviche.
-For live music, check out El Apartamento-Sotano, a relaxed art and cultural space with a cocktail bar and restaurant, and host to great alternative music, from punk rock to hip hop.
+Order a six-shot sampler for $3 but you can’t go wrong, as they all go great with their ceviche.
+For live music, check out El Apartamento-Sotano.
+This is a relaxed art and cultural space with a cocktail bar and restaurant.
+They also host to great alternative music, from punk rock to hip hop.

-Productions are in English at the art deco Teatro Balboa and run the gamut of the theatrical spectrum, from dramas to comedies and musicals.
-The Guild is non-profit and provides a training ground for actors in the making – its stages launched the careers of Robert Loggia and Rubén Blades.
+Productions are in English at the art deco Teatro Balboa and run the gamut of the theatrical spectrum.
+From dramas to comedies and musicals.
+The Guild is a non-profit and provides a training ground for actors in the making.
+Its stages launched the careers of Robert Loggia and Rubén Blades.